Generic Name: diazoxide (dye-az-OX-ide)

 Do not keep outdated medicine or medicine no longer needed.

-It is very important that your doctor check your progress at regular visits, especially during the first few weeks of treatment, to make sure that diazoxide is working properly.
+It is very important that your doctor check your or your child's progress at regular visits, especially during the first few weeks of treatment, to make sure that diazoxide is working properly.
+Blood and urine tests will be needed to check for unwanted effects.

-Before you have any kind of surgery, dental treatment, or emergency treatment, tell the medical doctor or dentist in charge that you are using diazoxide.
+Before you have any kind of medical tests, surgery, dental treatment, or emergency treatment, tell the medical doctor or dentist in charge that you are using diazoxide.

 Do not take any other medicine, unless prescribed or approved by your doctor, since some may interfere with diazoxide's effects.
 This especially includes over-the-counter (OTC) or nonprescription medicine such as that for colds, cough, asthma, hay fever, or appetite control.